-Namaqua Dove (Oena capensis) is widely distributed across Africa south of the Sahara, Madagascar, the Arabian Peninsula and the Middle East.
-During the last 30 years, the species has undergone a range expansion across the Middle East where the species now recorded in many countries and has reached as north as Turkey and Georgia.
-In Egypt the expansion was much slower and the first breeding record was only made in 2012 (see Hering et al. 2015).
+Namaqua Dove (Oena capensis) is widely distributed across sub-Saharan Africa, Madagascar and parts of the Arabian Peninsula.
+During the last decades, the species has undergone a range expansion towards the Middle East where it’s now breeding and has reached as far north as Turkey and Georgia.
+In Egypt, the expansion was slower and the first breeding was only recorded in 2012 (Hering et al. 2015).

 On the western part of the species’ range, the expansion is even much slower.
 In fact, there have been very few recent records outside the known breeding areas in Mauritania.
 In Morocco, there have been four records between 1942 and 2011 (all involved single birds).
-Between 19 and 22 May 2015, two females were photographed at Safia reserve not far from the Mauritanian border by Abdeljebbar Qninba and members of the ‘Association Nature Initiative’ (one of the birds had a very short tail, photo below).
+Between 19 and 22 May 2015, two females were photographed at the Safia Acclimatisation Station not far from the Mauritanian border by Abdeljebbar Qninba and the ‘Association Nature Initiative’ (one of the birds had a very short tail, photo below).

-In spring 2016, the Namaqua Dove was one of the ‘star birds’ in the Dakhla-Aousserd region (the main one is the Golden Nightjar).
-Many observations have been recorded between mid-March and mid-May at different sites: Agridak, Mijk, Imlili and at 3 km before Aousserd (see detailed observations in Chevalier et al. 2016).
-This year, the Namaqua Dove was also observed at Rabat on 14 March.
+In spring 2016, the Namaqua Dove was one of the ‘star birds’ in the Aousserd region (along with the main one which is the Golden Nightjar).
+Many observations have been recorded between mid-March and mid-May at different sites: Agridak, Mijk, Imlili and near the town of Aousserd (see detailed observations in Chevalier et al. 2016).

-After all these observations, it was expected that these birds could breed locally and that’s exactly what happened.
+With all these observations, it was expected that these birds could breed locally and that’s exactly what happened.
 On 14 May, Franck Chevalier and Mohammed Belhaj observed and photographed a young bird at Mijk and thus documenting the first breeding evidence of the species in Morocco.
-At mid-May 2016, this nucleus population is formed by at least two males, two females and one juvenile (Chevalier et al. 2016).
+In mid-May 2016, this nucleus population is formed by at least two males, two females and one juvenile (Chevalier et al. 2016).

-With this breeding record, the Namaqua Dove is added to an already rich and diverse avifauna that breed in the region which includes the likes of Black-crowned Finch Lark (Eremopterix nigriceps), African Dunn’s Lark (Eremalauda d. dunni), Cricket Warbler (Spiloptila clamans) and many other desert birds.
+With this breeding event, the Namaqua Dove is added to an already diverse avifauna that breed in the region which includes the likes of Black-crowned Finch Lark (Eremopterix nigriceps), African Dunn’s Lark (Eremalauda dunni), Cricket Warbler (Spiloptila clamans) and many other desert birds.